4:045 AP2 Recovery of Delinquent Debt

 - Students may not purchase any extras (e.g., cookies/chips/water) with a negative lunch account balance.

 - When the lunch balance is more than -$10, a notice will be sent to the parent/ guardian by email or backpack reminder.

-- When the lunch account balances is more than -$20, student may only purchase a sunbutter & jelly sandwich.
+- When the lunch account balance is more than -$20, the student may only purchase a sunbutter & jelly sandwich.

 Delinquent Account Collection and Fees